-- 111. Tameka is ineligible to attend a public vocational technical school and otherwise cannot afford to spend1,000 or more hours receiving irrelevant training instead of supporting her family. - 112.
-Tameka would be forced to either attend a licensed cosmetology or barbering school or enroll in a cosmetology or barbering apprenticeship in order become a licensed cosmetologist or barber.
-Tameka cannot afford to spend thousands of hours-at least 1,500 hours at a licensed cosmetology school or at least 3,000 hours in a cosmetology apprenticeship, or at least 1,000 hours at a licensed barbering school or 2,000 hours in a barbering apprenticeship-learning skills she does not need or use in the practice of African-style hair braiding instead of supporting her family. - 113.
-Tameka cannot afford to pay for a licensed cosmetology or barbering school, which can cost more than \$16,000 to attend, in order to receive training that is irrelevant to African-style hair braiding. - 114.
-Tameka would be forced to handle potentially hazardous chemicals during cosmetology training that she does not want to handle, would not otherwise handle as an African-style hair braider, and that are contrary to her commitment to natural hair care. - 115.
+- 86. Tameka is ineligible to attend a public vocational technical school and otherwise cannot afford to spend 1,220 hours receiving irrelevant training instead of supporting her family. - 87.
+Tameka would be forced to either attend a licensed cosmetology school or enroll in a cosmetology apprenticeship in order become a licensed cosmetologist.
+Tameka cannot afford to spend thousands of hours-at least 1,500 hours at a licensed cosmetology school or at least 3,000 hours in a cosmetology apprenticeship-learning skills she does not need or use in the practice of African-style hair braiding instead of supporting her family. - 88.
+Tameka cannot afford to pay for a licensed cosmetology school, which can cost more than \$16,000 to attend, in order to receive training that is irrelevant to African-style hair braiding. - 89.
+Tameka would be forced to handle potentially hazardous chemicals during cosmetology training that she does not want to handle, would not otherwise handle as an African-style hair braider, and that are contrary to her commitment to natural hair care. - 90.
 Because Tameka provides African-style hair braiding for compensation, she risks punishment- including a criminal conviction, up to fifteen days in jail, and fines up to \$300-if she continues to perform African-style hair braiding.
-Tameka knows that other African-style hair braiders in the St. Louis area have been investigated and sued by the Board in administrative proceedings and worries that it is only a matter of time before she is also targeted by the Board's enforcement efforts.
+Tameka knows that other African-style hair braiders in the St.

-Case: 4:14-cv-01100-TIA Doc. #: 36 Filed: 04/15/15 Page: 28 of 33 PageID #: 287
+Case: 4:14-cv-01100 Doc. #: 1 Filed: 06/16/14 Page: 22 of 27 PageID #: 22